Your browser is out-of-date!

 Empowering students to succeed in school and life

-Thousands of Florida students arrive to school each day with more than a backpack – they carry baggage beyond their years: hunger, homelessness, poverty, exposure to violence, mental health struggles, inadequate health care and more.
+Thousands of Florida students arrive to school each day with more than a backpack – they carry baggage beyond their years: hunger, homelessness, poverty, exposure to violence, mental health struggles, inadequate access to health care and more.
 They carry so much weight that they simply cannot focus on their education.

 Often times, these students and their families simply lack access to the opportunities their neighbors and peers may have.
 For these students, it’s not about raising the ceiling — it’s about raising the ground floor.